A00027549/John-the-car-dealer/README.md

 # John-the-car-dealer
-Website for John the car dealer, Abdul and Joshua are welcome
+Website for John the car dealer, Abdul, Joe and Joshua are the developers

 # What this website is about....
 Who knows?